 Distinguishing trust, public trust and trustworthiness

 Trust is multifaceted and contextual, and may be seen differently across situations and/or disciplines.
 This includes, for example, sociology, psychology, economics, philosophy and medicine (19-25).
 Broadly, however, trust can be viewed as a way to provide people with the means to grapple with uncertainties when there is a perceived risk.
 Specifically, it is the willingness of a trustor to take a risk when uncertainty prevails, based on a subjective belief that a trustee will exhibit reliable behaviour (26).
-(27)The aim of trust is to reduce social complexity/uncertainty during decision-making i.e., by placing trust in a person (e.g., a clinician, biobank administrator) or institution (e.g. biobanks, the government or NHS) a person trusts that the individual/institution has addressed this social complexity/uncertainty for them in an appropriate and reliable way (17, 28, 29).
+In this sense, the trustor can be viewed to take ‘a leap of faith’ (27), because despite the existence of risks that might otherwise deter an individual, and that do in fact deter others who do not believe the trustee will protect their interests, the trusting person is willing to put their trust in the trustee.
+Trust therefore may or may not be earned or deserved.
+The aim of trust is to reduce social complexity/uncertainty during decision-making i.e., by placing trust in a person (e.g., a clinician, biobank administrator) or institution (e.g. biobanks, the government or NHS) a person trusts that the individual/institution has addressed this social complexity/uncertainty for them in an appropriate and reliable way (17, 28, 29).
 As Luhmann (2009) emphasises, the ‘complexity of the future world will be reduced by the act of trusting’ (30).

 Depending on the literature, trust is described as being formed through different ‘trust-mechanisms’.
-These include, rational decision-making, knowledge-based trust rooted in previous experience, and/or trust that relates to emotional ties, shared values and/or altruism (31, 32). , and/or they(33)Trust also has a moral component, which means that certain ethical obligations are attached to the practice of trusting.
+These include, rational decision-making, knowledge-based trust rooted in previous experience, and/or identification-based trust that relates to emotional ties, shared values and/or altruism (31, 32).
+Therefore, the trusting person is willing to put their trust in an individual/institution despite the risks - perhaps because they have made a calculated assessment of the risks (rational decision-making), because of the institution's good reputation rooted, or because of prior positive experiences with the institution (knowledge-based), due to their agreement with the values embedded in the trustee (identification-based trust), and/or simply because they choose to make this leap of faith (33).
+Trust also has a moral component, which means that certain ethical obligations are attached to the practice of trusting.
 These obligations relate to the expectation that the explicit or implicit commitment to trust an individual and/or institution will be honoured (34).
 As Johnson (2013) argues, a ‘morally relevant conception of trust entails that to be trustworthy...[those being trusted]... must consider the normative expectations that people have of them, and renegotiate expectations that are mistaken’.